rabbitmq/rabbitmq-website/site/kubernetes/operator/install-operator.md

 ### <a id='private-images' class='anchor' href='#private-images'>(Optional) Configure Kubernetes Cluster Access to Private Images</a>

-If you relocated the image to a private registry and your registry requires authentication, you need to follow these steps to allow Kubernetes to pull the image.
+If you relocated the image to a private registry, and your registry requires authentication, you need to follow these steps to allow Kubernetes to pull the image.

 First, create the Service Account that the Operator will use to run and to pull images: